trambarhq/relaks-wordpress-example/README.md

 * [pfj.trambar.io](https://pfj.trambar.io)
 * [et.trambar.io](https://et.trambar.io)

 Both are hosted on the same AWS [A1 medium instance](https://aws.amazon.com/ec2/instance-types/a1/), powered by a single core of a [Graviton CPU](https://www.phoronix.com/scan.php?page=article&item=ec2-graviton-performance&num=1) and backed by 2G of RAM.
 In terms of computational capability, we have roughly one fourth that of a phone.
 Not much.
-For our system though, it's more than enough.
+For our system though it's more than enough.
 Most requests will result in cache hits.
 Nginx will spend most of its time sending data already in memory.
 We'll be IO-bound long before we're CPU-bound.

 [pfj.trambar.io](https://pfj.trambar.io) obtains its data from a test WordPress instance running on the same server.
 It's populated with random lorem ipsum text.
 You can log into the [WordPress admin page](https://pfj.trambar.io/wp-admin/) and post a article using the account `bdickus` (password: `incontinentia`).
 Publication of a new article will trigger a cache purge.
 The article should appear in the front page automatically after 30 seconds or so (no need to hit refresh button).